bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Titanic/README.md

 ![](./.images/Screenshot-Titanic_Initial-21.png)

 Win again, I have to admit, I got a little stuck at this point.
 So I looked up a walk though, [HTB Titanic Writeup | Step-by-Step Walkthrough | InfoSec Write-ups](https://infosecwriteups.com/hackthebox-titanic-writeup-5f549dd90f38?gi=5bca4b861560).
 All good though, we are all here to learn.
-Anyway, this person found that there we were so close, the database is a little bit further at gitea/gitea.db.
+Anyway, we were so close, the database is a little bit further located at gitea/gitea.db.

 ![](./.images/Screenshot-Titanic_Initial-22.png)